maximbeekenkamp/Earnings-Report-Sentiment-Analysis/README.md

 - $z$ is the latent variable sampled from the distribution;
 - $\mathcal{N}(\mu, \sigma)$ is the Gaussian distribution with mean $\mu$ and standard deviation $\sigma$.

+Technically, a unsymmetrical variational autoencoder is used in this project.
+This largely follows the structures explained above, but with an unsymmetrical autencoder, the encoder and decoder components are not symmetrical.
+As shown by Sun et al. (2015) [^10], this can lead to better results.

 ## Results

 <!-- TODO: Explain the results of the analysis. -->